4 things I learned from speaking at Grace Hopper

 After preparing for months, there wasn’t much left to be done and we were able to relax and mainly enjoy the conference, but there were a few things we did before and during our talk to help it to come off as polished as we wanted.

 - Plan for Q&A. We didn’t have time for Q&A during our talk so we took questions immediately following the talk.
-A lot of people stayed after to ask questions about our content so it was a really neat way to connect with them and answer any additional questions they had.
+Many people stayed after to ask questions about our content so it was a neat way to connect with them and answer any additional questions they had.

 A special thanks to all who made this opportunity possible - we could not have done it alone!